Bangkit-Capstone-CH2-PS124-Team/mangbeli-api-doc/docs/vendors.md

         }
         ```

-    - Invalid or missing value latitude and longitude for nearby filter
+    - Invalid or missing value user latitude and longitude for nearby filter
         ```json
         {
             "error": true,
             "message": "User coordinates not found.
 Please turn on your location" }
         ```

 - **Status Code:** `401 Unauthorized`
     - Missing access token